oschwengers/bakta/README.md

 2. Apply strict feature type-dependent overlap filters
 3. discard spurious sORF via AntiFam
 4. Detection of UPS via MD5 hashes and lookup of related IPS
-5. Homology search of remainder via Diamond vs. an sORF subset of PSCs (coverage=0.9, identity=0.9)
+5. Sequence alignments of remainder via Diamond vs. an sORF subset of PSCs (coverage=0.9, identity=0.9)
 6. Exclude sORF without sufficient annotation information

 sORF not identified via IPS or PSC will be discarded.
 Additionally, all sORF without gene symbols or product descriptions different from `hypothetical` will be discarded.